sawalhiw/bank-customer-accounts-service/README.md

 To run the `bank-customer-accounts-service`, follow these steps:

-1. **Set Up MySQL Database:**
+1.**Set Up MySQL Database:**
    - Create a MySQL database.
-You can name it `bank` or choose another name if preferred.
+You can name it `bank`.

 2. **Configure Database Access:**
    - Update your application configuration to match your MySQL setup.
-This typically involves setting the username and password in the `application.properties` or `application.yml` file.
+This typically involves setting the username and password in the `application.yml` file.

 3. **(Optional) Configure Kafka:**
    - If you need to customize Kafka settings, update the configuration in `KafkaProducerConfig.java`.
 Adjust properties like `bootstrap.servers`, `key.serializer`, `value.serializer`, etc., according to your Kafka setup.